zilexa/Homeserver/filesystem/folderstructure/README.md

 - `/mnt/btrfs-root` --> temporary, during initial setup and during nightly backup)

 ### subvolumes:
 When a BTRFS snapshot is made of a subvolume, its nested subvolumes are excluded.
-This way, we can exclude folders that should not be backupped or should be backupped separately:
+This way, we can exclude folders that should not be backupped or should be backupped separately, with a different cadence or a different retention policy.

 On the OS system SSD:
 - `/` --> root subvolume (in btrfs-root, also known as subvolid5)
 - `/home` --> root subvolume, contains user data, backupped seperately (Ubuntu, Fedora default behavior).
 - `$HOME/docker` --> root subvolume, contains non-expendable config and data of all Docker containers, backupped seperately.
 - `$HOME/.cache`, `/tmp` --> nested subvolumes, contains expendable temp files.
 Exclude.
 - `/system-snapshots` --> the location of snapshots.
 Exclude.
-- On data disks, the only subvolume in the root subvolume is `/.snapshots` (the location of snapshots for snapraid-btrfs).
+On data disks:
+`/` and `/.snapshots` both root subvolumes.
+That latter contains the snapshots of the disk.
+Exclude.

 ### MAJOR benefit of subvolumes
 The docker and home subvolumes are root subvolumes just like /.